-Business success, and how we achieve is often talked about.
-This blog will look at talk about what helps us get business success.
+Business success, and how you achieve it is often talked about.
+This blog will look at talk about what helps you get business success.

 What is business success to you?

-In the beginning we need to think about we think success looks like to us.
-Furthermore, we need ask this question in advance of doing what we do.
+In the beginning you need to think about what success looks like to you.
+Furthermore, you need ask this question in advance of doing what you do.

-Consider what your SMART objectives will be, these are what we will measure in terms of success.
-Our objectives could be to generate enough income to maintain a decent lifestyle and a work life balance.
-We may want to achieve social and philanthropic outcomes.
-We may want to get out of what see as a mad corporate culture.
-Our ambitions may be loftier, and we are looking to be the next Denise Coates, Kiran Mazumdar-Shaw or Richard Branson,
+Consider what your SMART objectives will be, these are what you will measure in terms of success.
+Your objectives could be to generate enough income to maintain a decent lifestyle and a work life balance.
+You may want to achieve social and philanthropic outcomes.
+You may want to get out of what see as a mad corporate culture.
+Your ambitions may be loftier, and you are looking to be the next Denise Coates, Kiran Mazumdar-Shaw or Richard Branson,

 There is a difference between objectives from aspirations and missions.
 The absence of SMART objectives can relegate you to drift which can result in dissatisfaction and confusion.
 If a business sets out to make loads of money, it will never be satisfied, or be able to meaningfully assess its own journey.
 By all means look to make loads of money, but quantify and be specific as to what that looks like?